CelliesProjects/aquacontrol32/README.md

 <br>See it in action at my [fish](https://vissen.wasietsmet.nl/) and my [salamanders](https://salamanders.wasietsmet.nl/) tank.
 - Automatic NTP timekeeping.
 - Timezone support.
-- DS18B20 sensor OneWire support.
-- FFat storage with a 30 day temperature history.
+- OneWire DS18B20 sensor support and FFat storage with a 30 day temperature history.
-- SSD1306 128x64 I2C OLED support.
+- I2C SSD1306 128x64 OLED support.
-- ILI9341 320x240 SPI TFT with XPT2046 touchscreen support.
+- SPI ILI9341 320x240 TFT with XPT2046 touchscreen support.
 - All device settings are saved in NVS.
 - Easily connect your controller to WiFi with the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl).
 - Get a notification in the web interface if a new release is available.